Eduardo LAGE-OTERO and Matthew LING

 We are excited about the possibilities the language portfolio offers our language students to become more strategic and reflective learners while making language instructors consider other forms of assessing their students’ performance.

-Eduardo LAGE-OTERO is the Deputy Director of Language Studies and Senior Lecturer (Spanish) at Yale-NUS College.
+Eduardo LAGE-OTERO is currently a Visiting Assistant Professor of Spanish and Digital Humanities at NYU Abu Dhabi.
+He was previously the Deputy Director of Language Studies and Senior Lecturer (Spanish) at Yale-NUS College.
 He received his PhD from New York University’s Program in Educational Communication and Technology and has taught at Washington University in Saint Louis and Trinity College (USA).
 His research interests include second language acquisition, technology-enhanced language learning, sociolinguistics and cognitive science.

 Eduardo can be reached at firstname.lastname@example.org.

 Matthew LING is a rising sophomore at Yale-NUS College.
 He is broadly interested in linguistic anthropology, sociolinguistics, and language learning, while dabbling in chemistry, philosophy, and literature.
 He speaks English and French, learned some Spanish, and is working on improving his Cantonese and Mandarin.
 In his spare time, you can find him ballroom dancing or relaxing in the library.

 - The Common European Framework of Reference for Languages (CEFR) organises language proficiency in six levels, A1 to C2, which can be regrouped into three broad levels: Basic User, Independent User and Proficient User, and that can be further subdivided according to the needs of the local context.

 - The Teaching Enhancement Grants (TEG) promote professional development through grants to support Learning Improvement Projects and Learning Communities.